-Our loan products primarily include conventional loans eligible for sale to Fannie Mae and Freddie Mac and loans eligible for government insurance (government loans) by Federal Housing Administration (FHA), Veteran's Administration (VA) and U.S. Department of Agriculture (USDA) and also NonQM.
+Our loan products primarily include conventional loans eligible for sale to Fannie Mae and Freddie Mac and loans eligible for government insurance by FHA, Veteran's Administration (VA) and U.S. Department of Agriculture (USDA) and also NonQM.
 We have enhanced our product offering to include more loan products less sensitive to changing interest rates, including FHA 203(k), a home improvement loan that provides the borrower funds to make renovations, intermediate Adjustable Rate Mortgages and GSE and government-insured loan programs such as Home Affordable Refinance Program (HARP) loans which help timely paying borrowers to refinance into a loan with a lower interest rate despite the loan balance being greater than the estimated fair value of their home.
 We believe that these loan products will prepay at a slower rate as compared to other products.
 By retaining these loan products in our servicing portfolio, we expect to maintain a less volatile mortgage servicing portfolio.

-We believe there is an underserved mortgage market for borrowers with good credit who may not meet the new qualified mortgage (QM) guidelines set out by the Consumer Financial Protection Bureau (CFPB).
+We believe there is an underserved mortgage market for borrowers with good credit who may not meet the qualified mortgage (QM) guidelines set out by the Consumer Financial Protection Bureau (CFPB).
 During 2014, we rolled out and began originating NonQM loans.
 As the demand by consumers for the NonQM product grows we expect the investor appetite will increase for the NonQM mortgages.
-The predominant amount of the early originations came through our wholesale lending channel.
-Our correspondent customers began delivering loans that meet our NonQM program guidelines during the third quarter of 2015.

 We have established strict lending guidelines, including determining the prospective borrowers' ability to repay the mortgage, which we believe will keep delinquencies and foreclosures at acceptable levels.
-In conjunction with launching these NonQM products we established a strategic investor relationship which provides us with an exit strategy for these nonconforming loans.
+We continue to refine our guidelines to expand our reach to the underserved market of credit worthy borrowers who can fully document and substantiate an ability to repay mortgage loans, but unable to obtain financing through traditional programs (QM loans), for example self-employed borrowers.
+Additionally, we relaunched our NonQM loan programs as "The Intelligent NonQM Mortgage", to better communicate our NonQM loan value proposition to consumers, brokers, sellers and investors.
+In conjunction with establishing strict lending guidelines, we have also established investor relationships which provides us with an exit strategy for these nonconforming loans.